John Higgins: 2017 to present

+Higgins reached the quarter-final of the 2024 World Championship with a 13–12 win over Allen in the last 16.
+He then played Kyren Wilson but fell to an 8–13 defeat.
+In September 2024, Higgins made his 1000th career century at the English Open to become just the second player after O'Sullivan to achieve this feat.

+Higgins was runner-up at the 2024 British Open, losing to Mark Selby 5–10 in the final.
+Despite defeat, Higgins returned into the top 16 of the world rankings, having dropped out the previous week for the first time since 1995.
+At the 2025 Masters, Higgins held a 5–1 lead over Neil Robertson in their first round match but Robertson then won five consecutive frames to win 5–6.
+At the World Open, Higgins won his thirty second ranking event with a 10–6 win over Joe O'Connor in the final.
+It was Higgins first title for four years, and at forty nine years of age Higgins also became the oldest player to win a ranking title since Ray Reardon in 1982.
+Higgins won his second title of the 2024–25 season at the Tour Champiosnhip.
+He fought back from 5–8 down to win five consecutive frames and defeat Mark Selby 10–8.
+Higgins reached the quarter-finals of the 2025 World Championship where he faced Mark Williams.
+Higgins fought back from 8–12 behind to force a deciding frame, but a miss on the final blue proved pivotal, and Higgins exited the tournament 12–13.

 Personal life

-Higgins married Denise in 2000; they have three children.
+In 2000, 25-year-old Higgins married his childhood sweetheart, 24-year-old Denise (née Whitton).
+They have three children together, two sons and a daughter.
 Higgins is a supporter of Celtic F.C. and also follows English club Everton.
 He enjoys playing poker.
 In 2006, Higgins was escorted off a plane for being drunk after losing the Malta Cup final to Ken Doherty, but he became teetotal in preparation for the 2007 World Championship which he went on to win.
 Higgins was appointed Member of the Order of the British Empire (MBE) in the 2008 New Year Honours.

 In January 2010, Higgins appeared on the BBC's Celebrity Mastermind, answering questions on his specialist subject Dallas.
 He finished third equal.
 In February of that year, Higgins and his wife Denise appeared on ITV's Mr. and Mrs. and reached the final after answering all of their questions correctly to win £30,000.
 They donated the money to The Dalziel Centre – a day hospice for cancer patients, based at Strathclyde Hospital in Motherwell, of which Higgins became a patron after they cared for his terminally ill father.

-Miscellaneous

-In a complex mathematical study conducted at the University of Limerick, Higgins was named the highest performing snooker player from 1968 to 2020, ahead of the likes of Ronnie O'Sullivan, Mark Williams and Stephen Hendry.
+In a complex mathematical study conducted at the University of Limerick, Higgins was named the highest performing snooker player from 1968 to 2020, ahead of Ronnie O'Sullivan, Mark Williams and Stephen Hendry.